BUY

 Who This Book Is For

-Economic Development Practitioners The comprehensive career reference for everyone in the profession — from new starters to directors, from specialists to generalists, from local authorities to national programmes. → Find your level
+Economic Development Practitioners The career reference for the whole profession — and for the whole of your career.
+From new starter to director, specialist to generalist, local delivery to national programme: find your level and a resource you’ll keep coming back to. → Find your level

-Town & City Planners Bridge the gap between spatial decisions and economic outcomes.
-Build the evidence literacy to interrogate the economic cases put in front of you. → For planners
+Town & City Planners See how your spatial decisions translate into economic outcomes — and gain the evidence literacy to interrogate the economic case behind any scheme that lands on your desk. → For planners

-Real Estate & Property Understand the economic forces — agglomeration, cluster dynamics, place trajectory — that determine long-run location value and where occupier demand will genuinely concentrate. → For property professionals
+Real Estate & Property Read the economic forces — agglomeration, cluster dynamics, place trajectory — that drive long-run location value, so you can see where occupier demand will genuinely concentrate before the market does. → For property professionals

-Universities & Higher Education Navigate the civic university agenda and local growth partnerships with a proper understanding of the economic development landscape you’re expected to help shape. → For HE professionals
+Universities & Higher Education Step into the civic university agenda and local growth partnerships with a confident grasp of the economic landscape — and a clearer view of where your institution can make the biggest difference. → For the professionals

-Skills & Employment Connect provision design and employer engagement to the labour market intelligence and economic strategy that should be driving them — but often isn’t. → For skills professionals
+Skills & Employment Connect provision design and employer engagement to the labour market intelligence and economic strategy that make them land — so your offer meets real demand and demonstrably delivers. → For skills professionals

-Government & Civil Servants Design, fund, and evaluate economic development interventions with a clear understanding of the implementation failure patterns that have defined the UK’s regional policy record. → For civil servants
+Government & Civil Servants Design, fund, and evaluate economic development interventions with a practitioner’s grasp of what makes delivery actually succeed on the ground. → For civil servants

-Community Leaders & Anchor Institutions Understand the economic development system well enough to engage with it on your own terms — not just as a consultee, but as a voice that shapes outcomes. → For community leaders
+Community Leaders & Anchor Institutions Understand the economic development system well enough to engage on your own terms — and become a voice that genuinely shapes outcomes for your community. → For community leaders

-Teams & Organisations Build shared frameworks, common language, and collective capability across an economic development team, Combined Authority, LEP, or consultancy. → For organisations
+Teams & Organisations Give your team a shared framework, a common language, and collective capability — across an economic development team, Combined Authority, LEP, or consultancy. → For organisations

 What Makes This Book Different